i3-gnome/i3-gnome/README.md

 * Ubuntu 12.04
 * Ubuntu 14.04

-Non-LTS are not supported and will never be.
+Non-LTS Ubuntu releases are not supported and will never be.

 ## Donating